cogentcore/core/README.md

 * basic rich text formatting -- , and bold / italic styles for fonts?
 * word wrap in widgets demo

-* really want an additional spacing parameter on layout -- needs to be separate from margin / padding which just apply to the frame-like property

 * main menu (mac, other platforms?)

 * arg view / dialog and button tags